code ← ##.morse text ⍝ Conversion to/from Morse code.

 Unrecognised characters and codes are ignored.
 In particular, [morse] ignores

-lower-case letters "a-z".
+lower case letters "a-z".

-Morse alphabet tree
+The Morse tree

 Morse chooses shorter codes for more frequently occurring letters (in English).